Window Resizing and Proportionality - Demo 03

 • set the clear color to be gray.

-• To make a square subregion, we need a number for the distance between vertices of the square.
-By using the minimium of the width and height, we can at least fill up the screen in one dimension.
+• To make a square sub-region, we need a number for the distance between vertices of the square.
+By using the minimum of the width and height, we can at least fill up the screen in one dimension.

 • Enable the scissor test.
 Internally, OpenGL drivers likely have global variables that we set by calling functions.
 Every OpenGL feature isn’t used by every OpenGL program.
 For instance, we are not using lighting to add realism.
 We aren’t using texturing.
 We are using the scissor test, so we must enable it.
 We only enable the features that we need so that the OpenGL driver doesn’t waste time doing unnecessary computations.

-• the scissor test allows us to specify a region of the framebuffer into which the opengl operations will apply.
-In this case, the color in every pixel in the framebuffer is currently gray because of the exisiting class to glClearColor.
-By calling glScissor, we are setting a value in each fragment (i.e., pixel) on a square region of pixels to be true (and false everywhere else) which means “only do the opengl call on these fragments, ignore the others”.
-As we will learn later, OpenGL stores much more information per fragment (i.e. pixel) than just it’s current color.
+• the scissor test allows us to specify a region of the frame-buffer into which the OpenGL operations will apply.
+In this case, the color in every pixel in the frame-buffer is currently gray because of the existing class to glClearColor.
+By calling glScissor, we are setting a value in each fragment (i.e., pixel) on a square region of pixels to be true (and false everywhere else) which means “only do the OpenGL call on these fragments, ignore the others”.
+As we will learn later, OpenGL stores much more information per fragment (i.e. pixel) than just its current color.

 Fragment